wavesoft/dot-dom/README.md

 R( div('Hello'), document.body )
 ```

 Renders the given VNode tree to the given DOM element.
+Further updates from
+stateful components will only occur on their immediate children.

 ### Create Element `H( tagName | function, [properties], [children ...])`